-The most complicated of the three message design logics is hetorical.
-The sophistication of hetorical messages is high and is demonstrated through the sender’s and receiver’s ability to negotiate meaning without given context; the conversation is created together (O’Keefe, 1988).
-The goal of persuasion is much more likely to be accomplished when the sender uses hetorical message design logics.
-Since there is no given context social rules and norms, the sender and receiver create context through messages within the conversation.
-“In the conventional view, context is given and the relevant features of the context anchor meaning; in the rhetorical view, ‘context’ is created by the message, or at least by the process of communication, and only the interactionally achieved ‘architecture of intersubjectivity’ anchors meaning” (O’Keefe, 1988, p.
+The most complicated of the three message design logics is rhetorical.
+The sophistication of rhetorical messages is high and is demonstrated through the sender’s and receiver’s ability to negotiate meaning without focusing on a given context; the conversation is created together (O’Keefe, 1988).
+The goal of persuasion is much more likely to be accomplished when the sender uses rhetorical message design logics.
+Since there is no given context or social rules and norms, the sender and receiver create context through messages within the conversation.
+“In the conventional view, context is given and the relevant features of the context anchor meaning; in the rhetorical view, ‘context’ is created by the message, or at least by the process of communication, and only the interactionally achieved ‘architecture of intersubjectivity’ . . . anchors meaning” (O’Keefe, 1988, p.
 87).
-The context of a hetorical message is created in real-time allowing greater freedom and sophistication when attempting to communicate or persuade.
-Using the example conversation from earlier: “I want that dog” (xpressive).
+The context of a rhetorical message is created in real-time, allowing greater freedom and sophistication when attempting to communicate or persuade.
+Using the example conversation from earlier: “I want that dog” (expressive).

-“No.” “But I will take care of it” (onventional).
+“No.” “But I will take care of it” (conventional).

-“No.” “But it will make a great guard dog” (hetorical).
+“No.” “But it will make a great guard dog.
+Think of how much safer you’ll feel when you’re at home by yourself if you have a dog in the house.” (rhetorical).

-The last statement gives meaning to conversation by demonstrating value the dogdemonstrating knowledge of the receiver’s beliefs and values.
-Now the conversation isn’t focused on the sender’s wants but on the receiver’s.
-The might give in this time.
+The last statement gives meaning to conversation by demonstrating the value of the dog to the particular receiver by demonstrating knowledge of the receiver’s beliefs and values.
+Now the conversation isn’t focused on the sender’s wants, but on the receiver’s needs.
+The receiver might give in this time.

-O’KeefeJesse Delia, a leading proponent of constructivist communication theory.
-In this study O’Keefe and Delia claim how much a message addresses multiple goals is the most important concept the sophistication of messages (O’Keefe, 1982).
-They point out that messages can be multifaceted and multifunctional, and that since this is the case the sophistication of a message can be ranked in a hierarchical fashion
+In 1982 O’Keefe began researching the theory with her mentor, Jesse Delia, a leading proponent of constructivist communication theory.
+In this study O’Keefe and Delia claim that how much a message addresses multiple goals is the most important concept in distinguishing the sophistication of messages (O’Keefe & Delia, 1982).
+They point out that messages can be multifaceted and multifunctional, and that, since this is the case, the sophistication of a message can be ranked in a hierarchical fashion

-O’Keefe then these hierarchic categories for message.
-In 1987 study outlin a system for analysis of messages in face-to-face persuasive conversations and how the messages achieve the goal of multiple objectives
+O’Keefe then conducted research to define these hierarchical categories for messages.
+In 1987, O’Keefe and Shepherd published a study outlining a system for analysis of messages in face-to-face persuasive conversations and explaining how the messages achieve the goal of multiple objectives

-However, the theory of essage esign ogics was not formally published until a year later.
-Using a group of 97 undergraduate participants from a large Midwestern university enrolled in introductory communication classes, O’Keefe studied their reactions to messages constructed using different design logicshe participants were asked to respond to a hypothetical situation.
-In the hypothetical situation the participant s part of a group for a class project which the grade heavily influence the final grade.
-In the group there s a member, Ron, who d little work and often ha problems attending the group meetings.
-Shortly before the final meeting for which all the work s to be, Ron call the participant and explain that he d not have his portion of the project done.
-Participants then asked to respond to the hypothetical by writing what they would say to Ron.
+However, the theory of message design logics was not formally published until a year later.
+Using a group of 97 undergraduate participants from a large Midwestern university enrolled in introductory communication classes, O’Keefe (1988) studied their reactions to messages constructed using different design logics.
+The participants were asked to respond to a hypothetical situation.
+In the hypothetical situation the participant was part of a group for a class project in which the project grade heavily influenced the final grade.
+In the group there was a member, Ron, who did little work and often had problems attending the group meetings.
+Shortly before the final meeting for which all the work was to be completed, Ron called the participant and explained that he did not have his portion of the project done.
+Participants were then asked to respond to the hypothetical situation by writing what they would say to Ron.
 The participants were asked to write exactly what they would say rather than a general overview of their feelings and response (O’Keefe, 1988).